-Jack, who is recovering from a gunshot wound sustained in the first book, is a who is trying to find his equilibrium again.
+Jack, who is recovering from a gunshot wound sustained in the first book, is a man trying to find his equilibrium again.
 He has a new relationship that started right before the shooting and has progressed since then.
 What I found interesting about it was.....okay, this is going to take a little off the wall thinking.
 One thing that I've always found annoying about movies, let's take "Speed" for example, is that a traumatic event brings people together and by the time the credits start to roll you are left with the impression that everything is going to be perfect afterwards.
-Now logically, what the hell kind of sense does that make.
-Do you really think a relationship based of need or adrenaline is really going to work out once the normall day-to-day events start to happen?
+Logically, what the hell kind of sense does that make?
+Do you really think a relationship based on need or adrenaline is really going to work out once the normall day-to-day events start to happen?
 Come on, that's just dumb.

 Now while Jack and Michelle's relationship is not exactly like Jack and Annie's, it's pretty damn close.
 Jack and Michelle did go on a few dates before the shooting, but they really didn't KNOW each other.
 Once Jack is shot, Michelle is by his bedside and helping him recover once he's out of the hospital.
 The book starts off on a date, where Jack is ready to propose to her, though a missing ring gets in his way.
 Jack, who is in his forties, and Michelle seem happy but they are now having to adjust their lives to accommodate Jack going back to work and being away form home for long periods of time.
-Michelle, who I think really does love him, just doesn't seem to be able to deal with who Jack is and ends up flaking out on him.
-Now this is a series, and I've read the synopsis of some of the proceeding books already, so it looks like things may work out, but in this book, things just kind of blow up in Jack's face.
-What I loved about them as a couple though, is watching them struggle with trying to get to know each other outside of crisis mode.
+Michelle, who I think really does love him, doesn't seem to be able to deal with who Jack is and ends up flaking out on him.
+Now this is a series, and I've read the synopses of some of the proceeding books, and it looks like things may work out.
+But in this book, things just kind of blow up in Jack's face.
+What I loved about them as a couple, is watching them struggle with trying to get to know each other outside of crisis mode.
 The give and take was a treat to read even if things didn't quite go as planned.

 I loved this book and this character, so much in fact that I'm going to have to go out and buy the rest of the books, despite my need to buy other books as well.
 Jack is a terrific character and I'm looking forward to getting to know him even more.